Create app loader and manifest

 Create app loader

-To start, create ./apps/external/MyCompany/MyApp/Loader.php
+To start, create ./apps/custom/MyApp/Loader.php

 with the following content: